-- Adequate, relevant and proportionate for the purpose they are being held. - Accurate and up to date - Only kept for as long as necessary (Information Commissioner's Office 2019) - Secure
+- Adequate, relevant and proportionate for the purpose they are being held. - Accurate and up to date - Only kept for as long as necessary (Information Commissioner's Office 2019) - Secure relevant documents stored in a secure location.

-5.18.13.
-Storage and retention of information.
+5.20.13 Storage and retention of information.